video

 Now what I want you to do is see if you can work out how much money Laura has left in her account.

-Press pause if we need more time.
+Press Pause if we need more time.

-So let's see what you've got.
+Well done, so let's see what you've got.

 Well, summing up those negatives, the negative 2.